 Prior to joining Brandywine, Ms. Braun was a real estate partner at LeClairRyan, representing primarily landlords and tenants nationwide for office, retail, flex, industrial, and warehouse spaces.
 Her clients included Brandywine since 2004.
 She previously had her own firm and worked at large law firms such as Day Pitney in Stamford, Connecticut, and McGuireWoods in Richmond, Virginia as a commercial real estate attorney.
 Ms. Braun holds a law degree from the University of Virginia School of Law and a B.A. from Yale University, where she was on the varsity swim team.
 She is an active masters swimmer in the early mornings and entrenched in competitive sailboat racing with her family.

 Mr. Caperton joined Brandywine in 1999 and currently serves as Vice President of Leasing, with responsibility for the leasing and development of the Company’s Richmond, Virginia portfolio.
 Mr. Caperton has negotiated the vast majority of the office portfolio leases for the Company’s Richmond Region since he joined the Company.
 He is a member of the Greater Richmond Association for Commercial Real Estate (GRACRE).
 Mr. Caperton holds a Bachelor’s of Science Degree from Virginia Tech.

 Senior Vice President – Development

-Mr. Commito is an Officer and the Governance Chair of the Philadelphia District Council of the Urban Land Institute.
-He is also a member of the founding committee of the Philadelphia Chapter of the Council on Tall Buildings and Urban Habitat, and assists in an advisory role with Habitat for Humanity in Trenton, NJ.
+Mr. Commito is an Officer and former Chair of the Philadelphia District Council of the Urban Land Institute.
+He is also a member of the founding committee of the Philadelphia Chapter of the Council on Tall Buildings and Urban Habitat and assists in an advisory role with Habitat for Humanity of Trenton, NJ, and New Jersey Deaf Housing of Montclair, NJ.